A Season in Time: Stanford Indians 1940

 Nebraska's first unit started the second half.

 • Stanford couldn't do much with the kickoff.
-Albert boomed a 58y quick kick all the way to the EZ.
+Albert boomed a 58y quick kick all the way to the end zone.
 Afterwards Shaughnessy said, "There had been criticism of the T on the ground that we couldn't quick kick, and Albert asked permission to demonstrate that it could be done."

 • Nebraska couldn't move either, and Albert returned Hopp's punt 14y to the 23.

-• Albert drove his troops all the way to the 1.
+• Albert drove his troops all the way to the one.
 The big play was a 43y run by Kmetovic.
-Pete also took another lateral pass from Albert at the 17 and rambled to the 1 where Luther stopped him.
+Pete also took another lateral pass from Albert at the 17 and rambled to the one where Luther stopped him.

-• The sure Stanford TD didn't come to pass as the Huskers staged a gallant goal line stand.
-Two QB sneaks gained nothing.
+• But the sure Stanford touchdown didn't come to pass as the Huskers staged a gallant goal line stand.
+Two quarterback sneaks gained nothing.
 Hoot Armstrong's plunge didn't penetrate the goal line, and another thrust by third-string FB Rod Parker was repelled to send the 15,000 Big Red fans into a frenzy.

 • Albert later rued the absence of bigger backs Gallarneau and "Big Chief" Standlee during the goal line series.